andeya/goutil/README.md

 Conditions of Use:
 - Limited resources
-- Resources can be multiplexed
+- Resources can be multiplexed non-blockingly and asynchronously
 - Typical application scenarios, such as connection pooling

 Performance: